 Do It Yourself Sliding Quilt Design Wall

-This weekend Builder Bob built my sliding design wall and I couldn’t wait to put quilt blocks on it!
+This weekend Builder Bob built my DIY sliding quilt design wall and I couldn’t wait to put quilt blocks on it!

 I had been using the office panels that we put up on the walls in January but you have to use pins to keep anything in place.
 Last week I was working on a quilt and had to pin it on the wall so I could see how the design looked…….it only took 50 million pins!
 Okay…..time for a real design wall!
 Builder Bob has been waiting patiently for me to make up my mind about what I wanted as I keep moving things.
 I am also out of wall space!